Oswaldo Maciá: Work and research

 Maciá creates olfactory-acoustic sculptures that have been exhibited all over the world.
 His work is held in international collections, including Tate, and Daros Latinamerica.
 His sculptures have been included in numerous large-scale periodic in exhibitions and solo presentations across four continents.

 He works with smell, regularly collaborating with a master perfumer to create unique scents in response to his research.
 The visual elements of his work comprise sculptures, site-responsive installations and working drawings showing the processes of his thinking.
-Often he uses familiar objects to hold the olfactory component - for example in 'Memory Skip' (1995) an industrial dumpster, in 'Under the Horizon'] (2010) a bathtub and in 'Library of Cynicism' (2014) a series of aquaria.
+Often he uses familiar objects to hold the olfactory component - for example in 'Memory Skip' (1995) an industrial dumpster, in 'Under the Horizon' (2010) a bathtub and in 'Library of Cynicism' (2014) a series of aquaria.

-In 2018 Macia presented a new work in the first Riboca Biennial in Riga, Latvia and was nominated by Office for Contemporary Art Norway for an Artica Residency in Svalbard.
+In 2018 Macia presented a new work in the first Riboca Biennial in Riga, Latvia and was nominated by Office for Contemporary Art Norway for an Article Residency in Svalbard.

 Maciá seeks in his artworks to stimulate questions: as he states in his manifesto (1994–present).